redfolgersGA/code_gym/u2/d08/homework/README.md

 - Practicing setting up databases
 - Learning to set up test databases and testing commands within them
-- Practicing integrating SQL into Express apps using the PG-Promise gem
+- Practicing integrating SQL into Express apps using the PG-Promise package
 - Practicing displaying templated data in RESTful routes
 - Learning to implement CRUD apps in Express
 - Learning to use method overrides to implement patch and delete HTTP actions